bibanon/bibanon/Tasha's-Brother.md

 OP posted more every two weeks or so, which was then typeset into a PDF file and posted to a [Jumpshare](https://jumpshare.com/b/Yx5JQp8LQO5TrlegPXMg).
 The final PDF with all eleven updates was then uploaded to [Scribd](http://www.scribd.com/doc/170432111/).
 This is transcribed from the Scribd.

+Note: As not all the updates are on Bibanon, and the Jumpshare is "temporarily" disabled, please use the Scribd until all updates are filled.

 ## The Story